 Place your child asleep on her back (supine), not on her side or stomach.
 The AAP testifies that more babies have been saved from SIDS is this recommendation was made in 1992.

-If by any means, you fall asleep with your baby on your bed, move it to crib or bassinet as soon as you wake up.
-It is a very common baby to fall asleep while breastfeeding.
+If by any means, you fall asleep with your baby on your bed, move it to a crib or bassinet as soon as you wake up.
+It is very common baby to fall asleep while breastfeeding.
 As a matter of precaution, choose to breastfeed it in your bed, especially when you are feeling tired, just for the eventuality of your falling asleep.

 Dress your baby to room temperature.
 Put baby in light clothes, or swaddle it in thin sheets to prevent overheating.
 Be sure to check for signs such as sweating or warmth around the chest.

 Any hangings such as window cords string from toys or loose electrical cable should be moved away from the baby’s bedding.
-The possibility of baby tangling herself with anything available should be reduced to zero.
+The possibility of the baby tangling herself with anything available should be reduced to zero.

 TESTING BEDSIDE SLEEPER PRODUCTS

 After researching many modules of masks over 48 hours, we chose the best five options, reviewed them in detail, and compare all the metrics in our lab.

 Having babies fall asleep, especially at night, sometimes becomes the miracle that mothers wish for.
 First of all, it helps to remember that everything is temporary and shall pass in due time.
 With the right clues, babies are teachable, and they can respond to the sleep patterns you set for them.
 This will not be until about when they are four months old.
 Even when they seem to breach this established pattern, consider it just a blip.
 The key is to be PATIENT and consistent.